nteract/hydrogen/README.md

 <img src="http://i.imgur.com/oQB5mpB.png" width=300>

-Additionally, if you have two or more kernels for language/grammar, you can switch to another kernel.
-This changes automatically saved into hydrogen configuration to ```grammarToKernel``` map.
-So if you switch from python2 to python3, this kernel would be used next time.
+Additionally, if you have two or more kernels for a particular language (grammar), you can select which kernel to use with the "Switch to <kernel>" option in the Kernel Commands menu.
+This change is automatically saved into the Hydrogen configuration's ```grammarToKernel``` map.
+For example, if Hydrogen is using the kernel for Python 2 by default, you could switch to Python 3.
+Then next time you open a `.py` file, Hydrogen will remember your selection and use Python 3.

 ## How it works